Godrej Industries

 -

-The company states that has palm oil plantations and mills across various regions in India.
-The company also has two oleochemical manufacturing plants in India.
+The company has 75,000 ha of plantations across several regions in India.
+The company also has five oil palm mills across the country with two oleochemical manufacturing plants in India.

 -